codemod-com/docs/docs/vs-code-extension/running-codemods.md

 ---

-On this page, we will go over:
+On this page, you will learn:

 - [Dry-running Codemods](#dry-running-codemods)
 - [Changing a Codemod's Path](#change-codemod-path-optional)